-Even still, something else to keep in mind is that the average gift on our platform is about $70.
+Even still, something else to keep in mind is that the average gift on our platform (and on most platforms in higher education) is about $70.
 To achieve a $5,000 goal requires a minimum of 71 donors.
 If a campaign has a 50% conversion rate on e-mail (which is generous…) a campaign creator would need to e-mail 142 people.

 A good follow-up to this question is to sit down with your campaign creator, do the math, and find out if they know enough people they can solicit donations from.

 Ask them how they plan to update donors on their progress and successes.
 This is during the project and after.
 During the crowdfunding project, people expect to see progress reports.
 Sharing successes as the project hurtles toward the finish line is not only good stewardship, it is also an effective solicitation method.